Reverse DNS (PTR)

 PTR records are managed by the owner of the IP address block — typically your ISP or

 hosting provider.
-This means even if you own example.com, you cannot set
+Even if you own example.com, you cannot set

 the PTR record for your server's IP yourself; you must request it from whoever